Dhanush-AI-DS/Implementation-of-Erosion-and-Dilation/README.md

 ### Step1:
 <br>Import the necessary packages to do Erosion and Dilution.

 ### Step2:
-<br>:Create the text image of our name using putText from cv2 package.
+<br> Create the text image of our name using putText from cv2 package.

 ### Step3: